 Proto48 is a subset of the larger O scale model railroad hobby.
 We build to exact scale standards for wheels and track gauge.

-This e magazine is focused on standard gauge modeling.
+This e-magazine is focused on standard gauge modeling.
 Proto48 defines a gauge and wheel profile for locomotives, cars and track but it also expresses a concept of finescale modeling.
-Our models start out with the correct gauge of 4' 8 1/2" and scale wheel profile and continue throughout the model to create an accurately scaled replica of the prototype.
+Our models start out with the correct gauge of 4' 8 1/2" and scale AAR wheel profile and continue throughout the model to create an accurately scaled replica of the prototype.

 Quarter-inch scale offers railroad modelers a huge potential in terms of size and mass.
 It is big enough to permit the craftsman to accurately portray things like underbody details, doors, roof walks and ladders.
 Proto48 standard gauge modelers tend to strive for higher levels of detail and accuracy like their narrow gauge brethren.